Chicana art: The Woman's Building (1973–1991)

-The Woman's Building opened in Los Angeles, CA in 1973.
+The Woman's Building opened in Los Angeles, California in 1973.
 In addition to housing women-owned businesses, the center held multiple art galleries and studio spaces.
 Women of color, including Chicanas, historically experienced racism and discrimination within the building from white feminists.
 Not many Chicana artists were allowed to participate in the Woman's Building's exhibitions or shows.
 Chicana artists Olivia Sanchez and Rosalyn Mesquite were among the few included.
 Additionally, the group Las Chicanas exhibited Venas de la Mujer in 1976.

 Social Public Art Resource Center (SPARC)

 In 1976, co-founders Judy Baca (the only Chicana), Christina Schlesinger, and Donna Deitch established the Social and Public Art Resource Center (SPARC).
+Judy Baca had noticed a lack of awareness toward women of color in her time in Venice, California and realized the difficulties as being a woman of color who is both a feminist and a Latina which prompted the creation of SPARC.
 It consisted of studio and workshop spaces for artists.
 SPARC functioned as an art gallery and also kept records of murals.
 SPARC was created to support youth in areas where gangs are prevalent, which is why community youth was involved in the making of The Great Wall of Los Angeles.
+The Great Wall of Los Angeles was the first project made by SPARC showcasing topics of erasure of ethnic groups in California and homophobia.
+SPARC provides deeper context in the omission of underrepresented communities and elicits the exclusion that happens in U.S. history.
 SPARC is still active and encourages a space for Chicana community collaboration in cultural and artistic campaigns.

 Los Four

+Gilbert Luján, Carlos Almaráz, along with Frank Romero and Robert de La Rocha, or "Beto de la Rocha" were the original members who came up with Los Four as their group name as a way to demonstrate the duality of being Chicano and their Chicano culture.
+In the 1970s, Los Four became a part of the Chicano movement showcasing their murals with political themes tied to them.
 Muralist Judithe Hernández joined the all-male art collective in 1974 as its fifth member.
-The group already included Frank Romero, Beto de la Rocha, Gilbert Luján, and Carlos Almaráz.
-This was crucial at the time as they were trying to be inclusive and steer away gender roles they grew up knowing.
+This was crucial at the time as they were trying to be inclusive and steer away gender roles they grew up knowing The group decided not to change the name of Los Four despite having five members because they had already gained popularity through the name Los Four.
 The collective was active in the 1970s through early 1980s.